DS-6030 Homework Module 6

 - Data loading and preprocessing:

 (1.1) Load the data from ISLR2::College and split into training and holdout sets using an 80/20 split.
+Use set.seed() to ensure that the split is reproducible.
 (1 point - coding)

 - Train linear regression and Lasso models:

-Use tidymodels to define a workflow and build a linear regression model to predict Outstate from all the other variables using L1 regularization (Lasso).
+Use tidymodels to define a workflow and build linear regression models to predict Outstate from all the other variables, both without and with L1 regularization (Lasso).

 (1.2) For preprocessing, normalize all the numerical variables (step_normalize(all_numeric_predictors())) and convert the categorical / nominal variables to dummy variables (step_dummy(all_nominal_predictors())).
+Use the same recipe in both (1.3) and (1.4).
 (1 point - coding)

 (1.3) Train a normal linear regression model using the lm engine with the training set.
 Look at the \(p\)-values of the individual features.
 Which features are significant? (use extract_fit_engine and summary) (1 point - coding/discussion)